ioos/ioos_qc/docs/source/usage.rst

 Results
 ~~~~~~~

-Each yielded result will be a :mod:`ContextResult <ioos_qc.results.ContextResult>` (when using a Config_ with any Stream).
-Collected results are only ever of one type, a :mod:`CollectedResult <ioos_qc.results.CollectedResult>`, and only one ``CollectedResult`` will be returned after collecting Results.
+Each yielded result will be a :class:`ContextResult <ioos_qc.results.ContextResult>` (when using a Config_ with any Stream).
+Collected results are only ever of one type, a :class:`CollectedResult <ioos_qc.results.CollectedResult>`, and only one ``CollectedResult`` will be returned after collecting Results.
 The benefit of using a ``CollectedResult`` is that it will piece back together all of the different ContextConfig_ objects in a Config_ and return you one result per unique ``stream_id`` and module/test combination.

 .. note::